dhardestylewis/terrain_aggregator/README.md

 LOG:  database system is ready to accept connections
 ```

-## Press enter to get back the command prompt and then run the following command
+## Press enter to get back the command prompt and then run the following command to connect to the PostgreSQL database instance

 ```bash
 psql -U postgres -d postgres -h 127.0.0.1